kristianp335/MattheyRebuild/replit.md

 The project employs a modular, fragment-based architecture where each UI component is a self-contained Liferay fragment (HTML, CSS, JS, configuration).
 Global styles and scripts are managed via a client extension.
 All fragments are scoped under the `#wrapper` CSS selector and integrate seamlessly with Liferay's theme system using Liferay Classic theme tokens via CSS custom properties.

 **Key Architectural Decisions:**
-- **Dual-Deployment**: Client extension for global assets and fragment collection for UI components.
+- **Dual-Deployment**: Client extension for global CSS/JS and fragment collection for UI components.
 - **Fragment Modularity**: Each component is an independent Liferay fragment.
 - **Color System**: Exclusive use of Liferay Classic theme frontend tokens for branding consistency.
 - **JavaScript Isolation**: IIFEs and event-driven architecture ensure proper initialization and prevent global namespace pollution.